MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-no-default-bap-loc.md

 ## Symptom

-When you open the Sales Copilot pane in Microsoft Outlook, the following error message is displayed: `No default BAP location found for this tenant`.
+When you open the Copilot for Sales pane in Microsoft Outlook, the following error message is displayed: `No default BAP location found for this tenant`.

 :::image type="content" source="media/tsg-bap-location.png" alt-text="Screenshot showing BAP location error.":::